Alonso-del-Arte/floating-point-library/Basics.md

 Therefore, the apportionments on the following table should be considered as suggestions for all formats other than 32- and 64-bit.
-The following table omits the sign bit column because it's all 1s.
+The following table omits the sign bit column because it's always 1.
 It was decided long ago that 32-bit floating point is "single" precision, and the other formats are reckoned in relation to it.
 The Java Virtual Machine (JVM) has instructions for "single" and "double" precision floating point.